Volunteering at Sydney Open

 How long will my shift be?

 All Site Volunteers must complete a half or full day shift on the Sunday.
-Half day shifts are in the morning or the afternoon for up to 5 hours.
-Full day shifts run for up to 9 hours.
+Typically, half day shifts are in the morning or the afternoon for up to 5 hours, and full day shifts run for up to 9 hours.
 As only a small number of Site Volunteers are needed for the Saturday Focus Tours, these shifts will be offered to selected Site Volunteers based on previous Sydney Open experience or Sunday site selection.
 The length of these shifts depends on the timing of Focus Tours at each site but we expect half and full day shifts to be available.
 Please read the Role Description for more detail about the time commitment.

 How do I get involved?